barongello/barongello.github.io/cv/cv.md

 Languages: HTML 5, CSS 3, JavaScript, TypeScript
 Databases: PostgreSQL

-Developed games and playable ads using Phaser and React
+Developed games and playable ads using Phaser, React and Vue

 Used Node.js, WebPack and Vite for building/packaging